Clewsy/scripts/README.md

 [**apt_all.sh**][link_repo_apt_all.sh]

 Runs apt-get update, apt-get dist-upgrade, apt-get autoremove and apt-get autoclean on a provided host or list of hosts.
+Logs results to file.

 ---

 [**ball.sh**][link_repo_ball.sh]

 Runs bu.sh on a bunch of remote host or list of hosts.
+Logs results to file.

 ---

 [**bu.sh**][link_repo_bu.sh]

 Uses rsync to back up files and directories in a list file to a remote server.
-Falls back to scp if rsync is not installed.
+Logs results to file.

 ---